 As of March 31, 2015, the Company was in compliance with the financial covenants under the GE Loan Agreement.
 In the event the Company fails to meet any of the financial covenants or any other covenants under the GE Loan Agreement in the future, the lender could declare an event of default, which could have a material adverse effect on the Company's financial condition and results of operations.
 The Company would be required to obtain amendments and/or waivers or renegotiate the GE Loan Agreement with its lender.
 However there is no assurance that the lender will grant any waiver or agree to an amendment or renegotiation of the GE Loan Agreement.
 Any such amendment or waiver will likely require payment of a fee, result in higher interest rates on outstanding loan amounts and/or impose other restrictions.
-If the lender does not agree to a waiver and/or amendment and determine an event of default has occurred, the lender may accelerate all obligations of the Company under the GE Loan Agreement.
+If the lender does not agree to a waiver and/or amendment and determine an event of default has occurred, the lender may accelerate all obligations of the Company under the GE Loan Agreement, demand immediate repayment of all obligations, and/or terminate all commitments to extend further credit under the GE Loan Agreement.
 If access to our credit facility is limited or terminated, liquidity could be constrained, which might affect the Company's operations and growth prospects, and the Company might need to seek additional equity or debt financing.
 There is no assurance that such alternative financing would be available on acceptable terms or at all.
 Furthermore, any equity financing could result in dilution to existing stockholders and any debt financing might include restrictive covenants that could impede the Company's ability to effectively operate and grow its business in the future.